Basic Pet Care

 In addition, if your pet seems weak and lethargic, don't wait two days to call.
 If he can't drink enough water to make up for the liquid he's losing, he will become dehydrated and need professional attention.

-It's valuable to bring in a small stool sample when you visit the veterinarian with your pet.
+It’s valuable to bring in a small, fresh (less than six hours old) stool sample when you visit the veterinarian with your pet.
 She can check the fecal sample for intestinal parasites and other microscopic organisms that can cause diarrhea.

 "Feed your pet a consistent diet," advises Dr. Begley.
 "They won't get bored.
 If you give them treats, keep them the same, too.
 Commercially available dog foods are tested to be nutritionally sound and balanced.
 And if you switch brands, do it gradually."